Computational model

 - learning-theory — how systems learn through constraining, codification, distillation; the computational model explains what kind of programs these mechanisms operate on

-- kb-design — practical architecture that applies these computational properties; frontloading and indirection cost are PL concepts applied to KB instructions
+- tags — practical architecture that applies these computational properties; frontloading and indirection cost are PL concepts applied to KB instructions

 Agent Notes: - 2026-03-10: the Scheduling & Orchestration cluster plus the Multi-Agent Aggregation note form the core of a paper outline presenting the scheduling model for an academic audience.
 The error-correction conjecture is now captured as scheduler-llm-separation-exploits-an-error-correction-asymmetry.
 The framework spectrum (Section 5) is not yet a standalone KB note.